intel/intel-extension-for-transformers/latest/_sources/docs/intel_extension_for_transformers/llm/runtime/graph/README.md.txt

 ```

 ### 3. Run LLM with Python Script
-You can run LLM with one-click python script including convertion, quantization and inference.
+You can run LLM with one-click python script including conversion, quantization and inference.
 ```
 python scripts/run.py model-path --weight_dtype int4 -p "She opened the door and see"
 ```